cap-js/docs/advanced/fiori.md

 }
 ```

-and this projection on service level
+and its projection on service level

 ```cds
 service AdminService {